-The Cardinal Newman Scholarship is the most exclusive Newman University award which is given to a limited number of high-achieving students each year.
+The Cardinal Newman Scholarship is the most exclusive Newman University award, which is given to a limited number of high-achieving students each year.
 Applicants must have official transcripts on file with at least a 3.9 cumulative high school GPA and official test scores on file with a 29 composite ACT super-score (or SAT equivalent) to apply.
 Cardinal Newman scholars are required to live on campus for all four years, maintain a 3.4 cumulative GPA, and complete 32 hours of community service each semester.
-This scholarship is renewable for 8 consecutive semesters to students who enroll full time each semester, replaces any previously-awarded Newman scholarships and does not cover required fees or room and board.
+This scholarship is renewable for eight consecutive semesters to students who enroll full time each semester, replaces any previously awarded Newman scholarships, and does not cover required fees or room and board.

 Applicants must submit the online application, a supplemental résumé, an essay in response to a specific prompt (listed below), and must file the Free Application for Federal Student Aid (FAFSA).
-The final deadline for this scholarship is December 1, 2018 and all scholarship documents including the FAFSA must be submitted by this date in order for a student's application to be considered.
-Applicants will be required to attend an interview day on December 7, 2018 to complete an in-person interview with representatives from the selection committee.
-All applicants will be notified of final decisions by December 14, 2018.
+All scholarship documents including the FAFSA must be submitted by the final deadline in order for a student's application to be considered.
+Applicants will be required to attend an interview day to complete an in-person interview with representatives from the selection committee.

 Newman Academic Scholarships

 Newman academic scholarships range in value starting at $11,000/year and the amounts awarded depend on a holistic review of the academic achievement of each student.
 These awards are renewable for eight consecutive semesters to students who maintain a 2.0 cumulative GPA and enroll full time each semester.
 Students are automatically considered for Newman academic scholarships at the time their application is reviewed, and students will be notified of any scholarships awarded in their letter of acceptance.

 ASC Community Leader Scholarship